 In fact, Governor Mike DeWine and area health experts are saying it is happening too soon.

-“Moreover, my recommendation is really to have schools keep the mask on for a few more weeks at least,” says DeWine.
+“Moreover, my recommendation is really to have schools keep the mask on for a few more weeks at least,” said DeWine in Columbus.

 “Vaccine and then wearing a mask is actually the best way to prevent a spread of COVID-19 vaccine,” adds Summit County Health Commissioner Donna Skoda.